sguox002/leetcode/leetcode-all.md

 ## queue & deque
 - monotonic deque

+<<-649	Dota2 Senate    		39.2%	Medium
+two parties, randiant and dire.
+Voting is a round based procedure:
+- ban one's right, a senator can make another to lose his rights and all the following rounds
+- announce victory: if the senator find all having rights to vote are from same party.
+The round-based procedure starts from the first senator to the last senator in the given order.
+This procedure will last until the end of voting.
+All the senators who have lost their rights will be skipped during the procedure. strategy game: greedy: ban the senator from other party next to him, then move himself to the end. use two queues (use the index)
+->>

 <<-862	Shortest Subarray with Sum at Least K    		24.9%	Hard
 find the length.
 - prefix sum and record its index and sorted in map then binary search.
 O(nlogn)